Sairyss/domain-driven-hexagon/README.md

 - `Query` is used for retrieving data and should not make any state changes (like writes to the database, files etc).

 Queries are usually just a data retrieval operation and have no business logic involved; so, if needed, application and domain layers can be bypassed completely.
-Though, if some additional non-state changing logic has to be applied before returning a query response (like calculating something), it should be done in a corresponding application service.
+Though, if some additional non-state changing logic has to be applied before returning a query response (like calculating something), it can be done in a application/domain layer.

 Example of a query object: [find-users.query.ts](src/modules/user/queries/find-users/find-users.query.ts)